om-git216/Decoding-movements-from-ECoG-signals/README.md

 Dataset used: ECoG data collected by the Kai Miller group at University of California, San Diego.
 This data has been used by Gerwin Schalk in the following paper:Schalk, G., et al. "Decoding two-dimensional movement trajectories using electrocorticographic signals in humans."
 Journal of neural engineering 4.3 (2007): 264.

-Here I will try to use the ECoG data to decode the kinematics of the cursor from the neural data.
+Here I wil use the ECoG data to try to decode the kinematics of the cursor from the neural data.

 **Abstract:**